OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 ### Color Mapping
 Alternatively, each point can be colored using a selected data variable and a color map.
 This is done by adding a `ColorMapping` table in the asset, as shown above.
 With that setup, the point cloud dataset can be interactively colored by any data value in the dataset, which is useful when exploring or creating a new visualization.
 However, it is also possible to prepare a set of parameters and data ranges to choose from (see below).

 The coloring is performed based on a _color map_, a choice of data _parameter_ and a _value range_.
 Points with values within the range will be colored based on the normalized value of their datapoint, where the minimum value corresponds to the first color in the color map and the max value corresponds to the last color.
+Any color in between will be determined in a nearest-neighbor fashion.

 :::{admonition} Default behavior
 :class: note